-We are required to publish a lot of information so an FOI request might not be necessary.
-Before you make a request you should check to see if the information is already available in one of the following places:
+Before you make a request, you should check to see if the information is already available in one of the following places:

 How do I make an FOI request?

-If we're unsure about what you're seeking we may ask you for clarification, but this can delay our response.
+If we're unsure about what information you want, we may ask you for clarification.

 Your request should be answered within 20 working days, although in some circumstances this could be longer.
 If we need more time to respond to your request, we will notify you of the delay.